 After Group B’s ban in the WRC, and the untimely death of the Group S replacement formula, Peugeot was frantically searching for other venues to continue on their incredible successes.
 While the 205 Turbo 16 was a very capable rally car, Peugeot’s engineering team always complained about the short wheelbase which limited the car in various areas.
+This ultimately led to the development of a new version: the 405 Turbo 16.

 The adventure to fix these issues started in late 1986 with a special version of the 205 T16 made specifically for the Paris-Dakar endurance race.
 The chassis was reinforced substantially and elongated by 12 inches (30 cms) between the engine and the passenger compartment to accommodate a 350 liter fuel tank.
 The much longer wheelbase would also help give the car a more stable footprint.